« Blog

 What should I do if I have a taxable estate?

-When you have a taxable estate it is best to consider your options with qualified advisors.
+When you have (or expect you will likely have) a taxable estate, it is best to consider your options with qualified advisors.
 Here at AboveBoard we can help you explore insurance strategies, and we highly recommend doing so in conjunction with an estate planning attorney and (if you have one) your financial advisor.

 If you do not yet have an estate planning attorney you love working with, we are happy to offer ideas of candidates you can interview.
 We also make referrals to financial advisors who embody the smart and ethical approach to their work that we apply to ours.